-There are times when we struggle to make a decision.
-In such cases, we should refer to the Code of Conduct as our guide.
-One good way to gauge if we are doing the right thing is to ask ourselves: Can we explain our choices with honor to our family and friends?

-If you notice anything that might contravene our standards of conduct - even slightly - report it immediately to your supervisor or use Compliance Helpline.
+Some decisions can cause us to struggle.
+The path may not always be clear.
+In these cases, we refer to this Code as our guide.
+One good way to gauge if we are doing the right thing is to ask: Can we explain our choices with honor to our family and friends?
+Please, if you notice anything contravening our standards of conduct - even slightly - report it immediately to your supervisor or through the Compliance Helpline.
 Do not hesitate.
-Reporting these matters is the right thing to do and is everyone's sacred responsibility.
+It is the right thing to do and a sacred responsibility.

-MUFG Group entities are fully committed to cultivating an atmosphere of speaking freely without fear.
-Your courage is appreciated by the firm, which is responsible for responding appropriately.
-No repercussions will ever be taken against a member of staff who makes a sincere, honest report in order to protect what's right.
+MUFG is committed to cultivating an atmosphere where every colleague can speak freely and fearlessly.
+Your courage is appreciated - encouraged, protected - and the firm is responsible for responding appropriately.
+No repercussive actions will be taken against a colleague making a honest report to protect what's right.

-Put simply, the Code of Conduct is not just for reading.
+This Code is not just for reading.
 It is for action - literally.
-Being the company with the enduring trust of our customers and society depends on each of us - all of us - doing the right thing in our day-to-day work.
-Always.
+Sustaining the trust of customers and society depends on our conduct at day-to-day work.
+Thank you for always doing the right thing.

-April 2022
+April 2023